JOBP1/fedora-network-configuration/README.md

 }

-Start and enable the service:
+Started and enabled the service:

 sudo systemctl enable --now dhcpd